Yannsean22/AI-Charles/README.md

 # AI-Charles
-Python AI to be used with MagicMirror 2.0
+Python AI to be used with MagicMirror 2.0<br>
---Progress DO NOT pull YET--
+--In Progress DO NOT pull YET--<br>